Table of Contents

-When thinking about writing this second part of this 2-part post I found that it was interesting that it was much easier to think about how evolve Humanity into interstellar species (which I write about in my Interstellar Humanity policies) than it was to try to think about trying to get Humanity to shift to an RBE.
+When thinking about writing this second part of this 2-part post I found that it was interesting that it was much easier to think about how evolve Humanity into an interstellar species (which I write about in my Interstellar Humanity policies) than it was to try to think about trying to get Humanity to shift to an RBE.
 Why is this?
-Well, taking Humanity to the stars is merely a purely engineering problem whose process was almost fractal in nature (has a repeatable process through each stage).
-Whereas, shifting Humanity to agree to stop doing everything it can to destroy itself at the fastest rate possible, and to become a globalized civilization drenched in peace and cooperation, requires something infinitely more difficult – something that is not merely a technical or logistical problem – something that is truly, at its core, a societal values problem which is the the hardest thing to change.
+Well, taking Humanity to the stars is merely a pure engineering problem whose process was almost fractal in nature (has a repeatable process through each stage).
+Whereas, shifting Humanity to agree to stop doing everything it can to destroy itself at the fastest rate possible, in order to become a globalized civilization drenched in peace and cooperation, requires something infinitely more difficult – something that is not merely a technical or logistical problem – something that is truly, at its core a societal values problem which is the the hardest thing to change.
 As I have been saying all through this 2-post document: we have the knowledge, technology, and resources to do this today.
-The final real question then becomes “Can we evolve or develop the values needed for it?”.
+The final real question then becomes “Can we evolve or develop the values needed for this to happen?”.

 This is important, because of the long term implications of thinking this far out about Humanity’s potential future as a potentially interstellar civilization, which I also hope will help to reinforce the importance of shifting to an RBE for Humanity’s long term survival.
 Below I have excerpted the Interdependence and a Space-faring Humanity section from my Interstellar Humanity policy page, so you can read it for yourself which I hope will drive this home for you: